 In the garden: April to-dos

 AllRound Tree Services is pleased to offer our clients and regular readers seasonal advice for household gardens.
-Today we talk about what to do in your garden for the month of April and the rest of autumn.
+Today we talk about what to do for your April gardening and the other months of autumn.

 April planting: trees and flowers

 At AllRound, we are great fans of the gorgeous ivory curl tree (Buckinghamia celsissima).
-We have previously written about how beautiful they are, how hardy and easy to care for, and how suitable for suburban gardens and footpaths.
+We have previously written about how beautiful they are.
+Plus how hardy, how easy to care for, and how suitable for suburban gardens and footpaths.

 Well, April is an ideal time to plant an ivory curl tree!
 Although they take 3 to 5 years to reach maturity for flowering, a young tree close to maturity planted now will flower in the next season around Christmas–New Year.

-And while we are thinking about Christmas, now is also the time to pot up a Norfolk Island pine sapling (Araucaria heterophylla) into a much larger container so that it will be ready to use as a Christmas tree in December.
+And while we are thinking about Christmas, now is also the time to pot up a Norfolk Island pine sapling (Araucaria heterophylla).
+Place it in a much larger container so it will be ready to use as a Christmas tree in December.

 April in your vegetable patch